Updates

 Implementation

-The Classifier Engine has been trained on over 30,000,000 verified human-created audio samples spanning diverse genre categories.
+The DetectX Engine has been trained on millions of verified human-created audio samples spanning diverse genre categories.
 Each sample has documented provenance including recording session metadata, artist verification, and production chain attestation.

 Validation Results